 Step 1: Introduction

 As a nurse, you know it’s essential to understand what the client says and needs.
-Because you’re going to work in the Netherlands you need to learn the Dutch language.
+That’s why, when working in the Netherlands, it’s crucial for you to know the Dutch language.
 Mastering a new language can be difficult.
 Therefore we’ll explore this together in a free beginners course and introductory period in the Netherlands.

-First you learn the 2400 most important words (/word forms) you need to express yourself in Dutch.
-You’ll experience what it’s like to learn a new language together with your colleagues on an intensive course.
+First you learn the 2200 most important words (verb conjugations) for expressing yourself in Dutch.
+You’ll experience what it’s like to learn a new language together with your colleagues during an intensive course.
 We pay for the teacher, the classroom and any support.
 You only pay for the study app on your phone or tablet.

 Once you passed the beginners course, we want you to come to the Netherlands for 3 months.
 The goal is to become acquainted with the Pleyade organisation, colleagues and residents.
 You’ll work together with your future co-workers and perform ADL-care (Activities of Daily Living).
 This work won’t be for nothing.
 After taking off the rent for your accommodation in the Netherlands you’ll keep approximately € 3,000 net.
 Besides, you’ll have time left to explore the Netherlands, because you won’t work for more than 5 days in a row (36-40 hours a week).